burdettadam/Pine/README.md

 ## Installation
+- Install system dependencies
-- Install OpenCV with Python3 bindings
+  - OpenCV with Python3 bindings
-- Install any missing dependencies with Pip
-- Install [pywin32](https://sourceforge.net/projects/pywin32), the Windows API bindings for Python.
-- Install the Nvidia CUDA toolkit if you have a compatible GPU
+  - Nvidia CUDA toolkit if you have a compatible GPU
-  - If you don't have an Nvidia GPU, Pine will try to use OpenCL instead of CUDA
+    - Pine will try to use CUDA, before falling back to OpenCL
-- Also for acurate long Quick Mouse Movements please Disable Mouse acceleration.
-Thanks!
+  - Disable Mouse acceleration
+- create a virtual environment `python3 -m venv env`
+- activate it
+  - windows, `env\Scripts\activate.bat`
+  - Unix or MacOS, `source env/bin/activate`
+- install needed library's, `pip install -r requirements.txt`
-- Then run the program with Python3.
+- run pine,`python pine.py`

- `$ python3 pine.py`
+- update the `config.ini` to customize Pine's behavior

  ### What games does it work with?
 This release is currently optimized for CS:GO, but I plan adding more game configs in the future